agdturner/ccg-v3d/README.md

 - APACHE LICENSE, VERSION 2.0: https://www.apache.org/licenses/LICENSE-2.0

 ## Acknowledgements and thanks
-- As my employer, the [University of Leeds](http://www.leeds.ac.uk) has supported the development of this library and some of the dependencies.
+- The [University of Leeds](http://www.leeds.ac.uk) has supported the development of this library and some of the dependencies.
 - Thank you to those that have and continue to develop the Java language.
 - Thank you Eric (_et al._) for the [BigMath](https://github.com/eobermuhlner/big-math) library.
 - Thank you developers and maintainers of [Apache Maven](https://maven.apache.org/), [Sonatype Nexus Repository Manager](https://oss.sonatype.org/), [Apache NetBeans](https://netbeans.apache.org/), [git](https://git-scm.com/) and [GitHub](http://github.com) for supporting the development of this code and for providing a means of creating a community of users/developers.